 Middle School Curriculum

-Our Education is a Complete Toolbox.
+Our Education is a Complete Toolbox

-You Might Get Your Hands Dirty.
+You Might Get Your Hands Dirty

 At Waldorf, students are encouraged to view middle school as a transitional stage during which they learn to take ownership of their identity, education, and community.
 At the same time build autonomy while—at once—recognizing the value and complexity of the interdependence between the individual self and the larger world as they ready themselves for high school.
 The rich experiences and relationships available to Waldorf’s Middle School students empower them to find purpose, to exercise creativity, to take risks, to explore the depths of academics and extra-curricular opportunities, to engage with peers, and, in many ways, to determine their own path through adolescence.

-Waldorf is dedicated to providing its middle school students with an academic curriculum with rigor and purpose—one that is creatively designed to meet the particular needs of middle school students—along with exceptional teachers, regular class travel, a no-cut athletic program, and fine arts and performing arts courses.
+Waldorf is dedicated to providing its middle school students with an academic curriculum with rigor and purpose—one that is creatively designed to meet the particular needs of middle school students—along with exceptional teachers, regular class travel, athletic programs, fine arts and performing arts courses.
 All this, nestled within a community based on respect and responsibility, underscores the distinct culture of the Waldorf School of Garden City’s Middle School—a place where young adolescents can learn, contribute, and mature in a supportive, dynamic, and challenging environment.